stanfrbd/kasm_custom_resources/README.md

 # kasm_custom_resources

+## Dependencies

+- KASM Workspaces
+- Docker
+- Docker Compose (included in the last versions of Docker)

-This is supposed to work in KASM Workspaces
+This is supposed to work in KASM Workspaces, so it is not a common docker image.
+For more information about how it works: [KASM Workspaces | Building Custom Images](https://www.kasmweb.com/docs/latest/how_to/building_images.html)

+## Dockerfile:
+- `docker-custom-kali`

-to build this Kali (custom) image:
+## How to build this Kali (custom) image:

 ```bash
 git clone https://github.com/stanfrbd/kasm_custom_resources